Top 10 Things to Do in Lake Charles

 Lake Charles is southwest Louisiana’s largest city, with an entire vacation’s worth of attractions, festivals, restaurants and cultural events for every traveler.
 It’s also home to four casinos.
 L’Auberge Casino Resort is a one-stop destination for travelers looking for entertainment, great meals and around-the-clock entertainment.
 Table games, poker tournaments and slot machines are just part of the draw here.
 There are also numerous restaurants ranging from creative Asian cuisine to traditional Southern favorites.
 Next door to L’Auberge is Golden Nugget Lake Charles, a resort featuring more than 1,600 slots and 79 table games, plus awesome dining options and a concert calendar that rivals those of much larger cities.
-Isle of Capri and Delta Downs round out the destinations for you to test your luck.

 Get outdoors and explore the cypress forests of southwest Louisiana's only state park.
 Hikers and bird-watchers will discover native wildlife and flora on five trails including a historic stagecoach road.
 Boaters and fishermen can choose from two boat launches on park property to access the Calcasieu River.
 Sam Houston Jones State Park is a well known regional destination for disc golf, hosting regional tournaments throughout the year.
 Spend an entire weekend communing with nature.
 Choose your level of luxury for overnight accommodations with options including eight cabins, a deluxe lodge, RV hookups or numerous campsites with electricity and water.
+Note that Sam Houston Jones State Park is currently undergoing repairs from Hurricane Laura, and is anticipated to reopen in September 2021.

 Nicknamed “Louisiana’s Outback,” the 180-mile Creole Nature Trail All-American Road is a driving trail like no other.
 Beginning in Lake Charles and neighboring Sulphur, drivers are taken south through the swamplands where alligators blend in seamlessly with the scenery, and wading shorebirds rest between migratory flights.
 The region sits at the confluence of two flyways — the routes birds take between North and South America seasonally — which means that visitors can see a phenomenal display of feathered friends along the trail.
 Download the Creole Nature Trail smartphone app by searching “Creole” in the App Store or on Google Play.